pondrejk/dizzer/combined_build.md

 ### 3.3.1 SVG, Canvas, WebGL

-**SVG** is a well known and much loved format for displaying two dimensional vector graphics on the web.
+**SVG** is a well known and much loved format for displaying two-dimensional vector graphics on the web.
 Since the start of development in 1999 it has become an often used alternative to bitmaps with wide browser support.
 Unlike the remaining two technologies, SVG is a vector format, which implies scalability^[the acronym stands for Scalable Vector Graphics after all], constant graphic quality across devices, and smaller storage size.
 The straightforward XML syntax allows for easy integration with JavaScript and CSS.
 SVG files can be easily autogenerated, searched, compressed or indexed by web crawlers.
 SVG is an example of the "retained mode" graphics model, were graphic library constructs a scene from primitives defined by a declarative API and keeps the model of the scene in memory.
 Elements of an SVG graphic exist in the site's DOM which allows for attaching JavaScript event handlers to sub components of a graphic.
 This feature makes SVG a good choice for implementing interactive graphics — it powers popular web charting libraries like D3.js.
 Also, it is a default technology for data overlays in web mapping library Leaflet.

 On the flip side, SVG graphics being a part of the DOM quickly becomes a bottleneck when working with large dynamic data sets or when animation is required. @eberhardt2020rendering reports that SVG charts can typically handle around 1,000 datapoints, @baur2015weighing mentions a maximum limit of 10,000 static elements and 1,000 animated elements^[For a simple benchmarking site to do your own experiments (with caution) visit <http://dominikus.github.io/stars/>].